TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/exr-partnerorproviderhelp.md

 	cloudEnvironments="public"
 />

-# Partner or provider related help
+# Partner or Provider Related Help
-## **Recommended documents**

 Partners and providers can use below documents to learn about Circuit provisioning steps and how to setup and manage routing for ExpressRoute.<br>

+## **Recommended Documents**

-*	[ExpressRoute workflows](https://docs.microsoft.com/azure/expressroute/expressroute-workflows) for circuit provisioning and circuit states<br>
+* [ExpressRoute workflows](https://docs.microsoft.com/azure/expressroute/expressroute-workflows) for circuit provisioning and circuit states
 * [Routing configuration samples](https://docs.microsoft.com/azure/expressroute/expressroute-config-samples-routing) to setup and manage routing